pedrohgp02/SIRVD-COVID-Simulation/README.md

 ## Agent-Based Modeling
 The agent-based model (ABM) simulates individual interactions within a population.
 Each agent represents an individual with specific attributes and behaviors, allowing for a more granular and realistic simulation of disease spread.

+## Contact
+For any questions or further information, please contact pedro@uni.minerva.edu.